SmartAppUnipi/RoboComment/CommentGenerator/README.md

 {
     "match_id" : < the int id of the match >
     "start_time" : < the time in seconds from which the user starts watching the match>
-    "clip_uri" : <the URI of the video clip the user is watching> }
+    "match_url" : <the URI of the video clip the user is watching> }
 ```
 - **method** POST